 Anime & Manga

 - A few Combining Mecha are made of things that weren't originally designed to work together.
-Examples include Vandread (to be fair, all components concerned had been extensively modified via Green Phlebotinum), the original SDF Macross and a few of the older Brave Series mechs.
+Examples include Vandread (all components concerned had been extensively modified via Green Phlebotinum), Super Dimension Fortress Macross and a few of the older Brave Series mechs.
 Worst of all is probably Exkaizer, an alien AI who takes over a car, turns it into a Transforming Mecha, and later gains the ability to combine with other vehicles.

-- In Gurren Lagann, the ability to combine mecha is limited only by Rule Of Cool, eventually reaching the point of matrioshka like robots that are lightyears in size.
+- In Tengen Toppa Gurren Lagann, the ability to combine mecha is limited only by Rule of Cool, eventually reaching the point of matrioshka like robots that are lightyears in size.
 In the manga a particularly ridiculous looking combination (the giant Gurren on top and the small Laggan on the bottom) completely fails to work.

 - It should be noted that Plug-N-Play Hijacking is explicitly Lagann's special power.